dberlin/antlr4ts/IncrementalParsing.md

 - We use the parselistener interface as an easy way to ensure we get to see entry/ exit events at the right time.
 This turned out to be easier than handling recursion/left factoring through overriding the relevant parser interface pieces.
-- Top level recursion contexts are now reused, but we won't reuse individaul recursion contexts yet.
+- Top level recursion contexts are now reused, but we won't reuse individual recursion contexts yet.
+- It's possible to only touch changed contexts with changes to the parser driver.

 #### References